yujin-kimmm/soundata/docs/source/contributing.rst

 5. `Upload index to Zenodo <upload_index_>`_
 6. `Create a Pull Request on GitHub <create_pr_>`_

+.. admonition:: Before starting
+    :class: warning

-**Before starting**, if your dataset **is not fully downloadable** you should:
+    Before starting, if your dataset **is not fully downloadable** you should:

     1. Contact the soundata team by opening an issue or PR so we can discuss how to proceed with the closed dataset.
     2. Show that the version used to create the checksum is the "canonical" one, either by getting the version from the dataset creator, or by verifying equivalence with several other copies of the dataset.

-To reduce friction, we will make commits on top of contributors PRs by default unless the ``please-do-not-edit`` flag is used.

 .. _create_index: